 "The Kennedy Center belongs to the nation, and the productions staged here must be shared with every American," says Chairman Johnson.
 "The daily free performances and the downtown location for discount tickets were important first steps toward that goal."

 Performing Arts for Everyone initiatives also include low- and no-cost tickets available to performances on every stage of the Kennedy Center, and several outreach programs designed to increase access to Kennedy Center tickets and performances.

 "Our goal is: Every resident of the Washington area, and every visitor to Washington, D.C., will think of the Kennedy Center as the place they call their own to experience the performing arts again and again."

 The Millennium Stage

 The Kennedy Center stages free daily performances on its Millennium Stage in the Grand Foyer.
-Featured on the Millennium Stage are a range of art forms, including performing artists and groups from all 50 states and an Artist-in-Residence program featuring artists performing several evenings in a month.
+Featured on the Millennium Stage are a range of art forms, including performing artists and groups.

 The Millennium Stage was created and underwritten by James A. Johnson and Maxine Isaacs to make the performing arts

 accessible to everyone in fulfillment of the Kennedy Center's mission to its community and the nation.